-- 62. Fourth, the judge dealt with the scope of representations which could be made under section 222.
-After reviewing passages from the judgments in Walapu, Rowe and Glencore, the judge noted that HMRC recognised that they have a free-standing obligation to consider formal submissions from a taxpayer about his liability to tax, quite apart from the machinery of section 222.
-The right to make representations under that section "objecting to the amount specified in the notice" should in any event be given a broad interpretation, and could extend to non-computational matters which bear upon the amount to be paid: see [45] to [50]. - 63.
-The judge then stated his conclusion on this point, at [51]:
+62 Fourth, the judge dealt with the scope of representations which could be made under section 222.
+After reviewing passages from the judgments in Walapu, Rowe and Glencore, the judge noted that HMRC recognised that they have a freestanding obligation to consider formal submissions from a taxpayer about his liability to tax, quite apart from the machinery of section 222.
+The right to make representations under that section "objecting to the amount specified in the notice" should in any event be given a broad interpretation, and could extend to non-computational matters which bear upon the amount to be paid: see paras 45-50.

+63 The judge then stated his conclusion on this point, at para 51:

 "My conclusion on this is therefore that section 222 must be construed broadly and it should be rare that any representation made by a taxpayer about the APN could fall outside of the ambit of that provision.
 But if it did then section 222 is supplemented by the broader common law and HMRC's general acceptance in Glencore that it should deal in good faith with proper representations made to it by taxpayers.
-Insofar as there is any daylight between section 222 and the arguments a taxpayer wishes to advance HMRC's general position should plug that lacuna."
+In so far as there is any daylight between section 222 and the arguments a taxpayer wishes to advance HMRC's general position should plug that lacuna."

-64. Fifth, the judge found support for his conclusions in the case of Glencore, upon which HMRC relied.
+64 Fifth, the judge found support for his conclusions in Glencore [2017] 4 WLR 213, upon which HMRC relied.
 Green J had given the judgment at first instance in that case.
-On the appeal to this court, the leading judgment was delivered by Sales LJ (as he then was).
+On the appeal to this court, the leading judgment was delivered by Sales LJ.
 Singh LJ delivered a short concurring judgment, and Gloster LJ agreed with both judgments.
-The case concerned a new tax, Diverted Profits Tax ("DPT"), which was introduced by Part 3 of FA 2015 ("FA 2015") with effect from 1 April 2015.
-As Sales LJ explained, at [8]:
+The case concerned a new tax, diverted profits tax ("DPT"), which was introduced by Part 3 of the Finance Act 2015 ("FA 2015") with effect from 1 April 2015.
+As Sales LJ explained, at para 8: